-Dumbo is an acronym that stands for “Down Under the Manhattan Bridge Overpass.”
+Dumbo is an acronym for “Down Under the Manhattan Bridge Overpass.”
 As such, it is a widely known and fascinating neighborhood that connects Brooklyn and Manhattan.
-The residential market is full of renovated lofts, mixed-use converted spaces, and high-rise condos.
-Additionally, there are a plethora of shops and restaurants, including the new Time Out Market, which hosts various well-known eateries and shops.
-Lastly, Visiting DUMBO is the perfect “photo opp,” given its gorgeous skyline views and cobblestone streets.
+The residential market includes renovated lofts for young professionals, mixed-use converted spaces, and high-rise condos.

 Dumbo tops our list.
-As such, it’s not only one of the best but also amongst the safest neighborhoods in Brooklyn.
+It is one of the best and among the safest neighborhoods in Brooklyn.
 That comes at a cost, though.
-Indeed, it’s also the most expensive neighborhood in Brooklyn.
+It is currently one of the most expensive neighborhood in Brooklyn.

-Dubbed as America’s original suburb, Brooklyn Heights is a beautiful tree-lined neighborhood.
-Indeed, it’s filled with cobblestone side streets, and a mix of large and small businesses tucked away in the middle of Brooklyn.
-Therefore, Brooklyn Heights is an extremely picturesque neighborhood.
-It is undoubtedly one of the best places to live in Brooklyn.
+Dubbed America’s original suburb, Brooklyn Heights is a beautiful tree-lined neighborhood.
+Indeed, it’s filled with cobblestone side streets and a mix of large and small businesses tucked away in the middle of Brooklyn.
+Therefore, Brooklyn Heights is a highly picturesque neighborhood, and itd it is undoubtedly one of the best places to live in Brooklyn.

-Housing in Brooklyn Heights is unique as the architectural styles versatile, including “Gothic Revival” to 19th-century mansions.
-As such, many of the available apartments are in buildings that got converted from single-family homes and rowhouses.
+Housing in Brooklyn Heights is unique as the architectural styles are versatile, including “Gothic Revival” to 19th-century mansions.
+As such, many available apartments are in buildings converted from single-family homes and rowhouses.

 Overall, living in Brooklyn Heights is peaceful, charming, and understated.
-However, while tourism is not a massive part of the Brooklyn Heights neighborhood, tourists do stop by and bike through to see the breathtaking Promenade, the Historical Society, and the Bridge Park.
-In conclusion, this makes the Brooklyn Heights perfect for families looking for a safe neighborhood in Brooklyn.
+However, while tourism is not a massive part of the Brooklyn Heights neighborhood, tourists stop by and bike to see the breathtaking Promenade, the Historical Society, and Bridge Park.
+In conclusion, this makes Brooklyn Heights perfect for families looking for a safe neighborhood in Brooklyn.

 Since being rezoned in 2004, Downtown Brooklyn has dramatically changed.
-Specifically, the 2004 zoning changes allowed taller and more significant residential buildings built in areas that were formerly low-rise industrial or commercial space.
-As such, flourishing luxury new developments dominate downtown, Brooklyn.
+Specifically, the 2004 zoning changes allowed taller and more significant residential buildings to be built in formerly low-rise industrial or commercial spaces.
+As such, flourishing luxury new developments dominate Downtown, Brooklyn.

-Right over the Brooklyn Bridge, downtown Brooklyn is genuinely a downtown area that could rival any major city outside of New York City.
-Food and culture are at the forefront of the downtown Brooklyn culture.
-Given the fact that it is just a few stops over the Brooklyn Bridge, Downtown Brooklyn, should represent a point of interest for tourists to NYC.
+Right over the Brooklyn Bridge, downtown Brooklyn is genuinely a downtown area that could rival any major city outside New York City.
+Food and culture are at the forefront of the Downtown Brooklyn culture.
+Given that it is just a few stops over the Brooklyn Bridge, Downtown Brooklyn, should represent a point of interest for tourists to NYC.
 Also, it is one of the most walkable neighborhoods in Brooklyn.